songzijiang/LGAN/README.md

 # MMAN

-Code of MMAN will be open source soon.
+Source code will be available soon.